Combat Organization of the Socialist Revolutionary Party: Early phase (1902–1903)

 The Combat Organization's first terrorist act was the assassination of the Minister of the Interior, Dmitry Sipyagin, on 2 April 1902 in Saint Petersburg.
 Stepan Balmashev, dressed in an aide-de-camp's uniform, shot Sipyagin point-blank in the Mariinsky Palace.
-This act demonstrated the perpetrators' disregard for the theoretical principle that terror was auxiliary to mass mobilization and highlighted their alienation from the party, as the SR Central Committee formally adopted this independent action as a party deed and declared the Combat Organization part of the PSR only after its success.
+This act demonstrated the perpetrators' disregard for the theoretical principle that terror was auxiliary to mass mobilization and highlighted their alienation from the party, as the PSR Central Committee formally adopted this independent action as a party deed and declared the Combat Organization part of the PSR only after its success.

 This initial victory opened the SR terrorist campaign.
 On 29 July 1902, Foma Kachura, a woodworker, attempted to assassinate Prince Ivan Obolenskii, governor of Kharkov, wounding the city's chief of police instead.
 Gershuni had chosen Kachura for his worker status to lend ideological significance to the act and dictated the letter Kachura was to present.
 On 6 May 1903, Egor Dulebov assassinated Nikolay Bogdanovich, governor of the Ufa province.
 The assassins managed to escape.